scooter-dangle/diaper/wiki/application-overview.md

 A diaper bank will acquire inventory primarily through one of two methods: a [**Donation**](#donation) or a [**Purchase**](#purchase).
 Purchases are straightforward; the diaper bank spends its own money to Purchase inventory.
 Donations can be received through a few different means.

-[**Diaper drives**](#diaper-drive) are like food drives &emdash; a campaign, typically with advertisement to the community, for the general public to provide needed Items to the diaper bank.
+[**Diaper drives**](#diaper-drive) are like food drives &mdash; a campaign, typically with advertisement to the community, for the general public to provide needed Items to the diaper bank.
 Sometimes people will also donate inventory at a local Donation Site, outside of a Diaper Drive.
 Other than those two primary methods, there is a miscellaneous classification for diapers that are received (but not purchased) through other means.

 Donations can also dropped off at [**Donation sites**](#donation-site).
 These are locations that have been designated as places where people can drop off donations.